-To illustrate this, take a look at the picture below on the left to see what I saw in Moscow a few years ago.
+To illustrate this, look at the picture below on the left to see what I saw in Moscow a few years ago.
 There were NO stop lights to manage the traffic at their intersections!
 None!
 The traffic there in Moscow was horribly chaotic!

 Next, notice the traffic in the picture below on the right that shows motorists driving safely through an intersection.
 See the benefit to all when we have a *standard* of traffic instructions to use such as stoplights at intersections?

 After conducting research for many years on how people make choices, I chose to link the three steps that anyone can use to make respectful choices to the green, yellow, and red traffic lights that all motorists see at high-traffic intersections.